Sound Scouts recognised that mobile game technology could hold the key to

 "The ACS – the professional association for Australia’s ICT sector – has announced Sound Scouts as a Gold Award winner in the 2016 Digital Disruptor Awards in the Service Transformation for the digital consumer category."

-"A world-first Australian invention will let you check their (child's) hearing"
+"A world-first Australian invention will let you check their (child's) hearing & signs of ADHD"

 "The startup Sounds Scouts hopes to make hearing tests more accessible through an interactive tablet game kids can play at home, ensuring that hearing problems are diagnosed and addressed."